Consumer Invoicing (Sweden)

 - To initiate activation use POST /v1/services/b2cse/agreement

-Note: The sender’s account name in Maventa must exactly match the name registered in Bolagsverket, as this will be verified during activation.
+The sender’s account name in Maventa must exactly match the name registered in Bolagsverket, as this will be verified during activation.

-Once the details are submitted, InConx AB will initiate the activation of the FUI and establish the necessary connections with Bankgirocentralen (BGC), Nordea, and Swedbank, enabling e-invoice delivery directly to consumers’ online banks.
+Once the details are submitted, InConx AB initiates the activation of the FUI and establishes the necessary connections with Bankgirocentralen (BGC), Nordea, and Swedbank, enabling e-invoice delivery directly to consumers’ online banks.
 These connections also provide access to all other banks through central systems.
-A connection to Kivra and Billo is also created at this stage and become active once the bank connections are established.
-The activation process can take up to one week.
-Once completed, the sender can start sending consumer invoices via banks and digital mail solutions.
-An onboarding page will also be generated, allowing consumers to register as recipients in their online banks.
+A connection to Kivra and Billo is created at this stage and becomes active once the bank connections are established.

 Onboarding consumers as receivers of e-invoices and digital mail solutions

 After the consumer submits the agreement, a unique identifier called FMI (Faktura Mottagar Identitet) is created and stored by InConx AB.
 The FMI is essential for delivering e-invoices to the consumer’s bank.
 The consumer’s social security number (SSN), included in the invoice, is used to match and retrieve the correct FMI.
-Maventa currently does not support sending consumer e-invoices without an active FMI.
-Note: Receiving invoices on behalf of another person is not supported in the current B2C solution.
+Maventa does not currently support sending consumer e-invoices without an active FMI.
+Receiving invoices on behalf of another person is not supported in the current B2C solution.

 The FMI is structured as follows: